codecircuit/thrustshift/README.md

 ### Asynchronous namespace

 Where possible Thrustshift provides asynchronous functions in the `async` namespace.
-The first argument to these functions is always a `cuda::stream_t` of the [cuda-api-wrappers](https://github.com/eyalroz/cuda-api-wrappers).
+The first argument to these functions is always a `cudaStream_t`.
 E.g. Thrust only provides synchronous gather and scatter functions, which synchronize with the device.